Kitura/swift-ubuntu-docker/README.md

 # Quick Start

 The easiest way to get started is by using the Kitura command line tools to generate the docker files needed, and copy them over to your project.
-If you just want to explore our supported base images see the next sections.
+If you just want to explore our supported base images, see the next sections.

-To get started with KItura init:
+To get started with `kitura init`:

 1. Create a new directory, change into it and run [`kitura init`](https://www.kitura.io/en/starter/gettingstarted.html).
 This will generate a project which will include two files named `Dockerfile` and `Dockerfile-tools`.
 2. Copy the `Dockerfile` and `Dockerfile-tools` files into your project's root directory (this is the directory that contains your `Package.swift` file and the Sources and Tests folders).